 Designed to give emerging school leaders the skills and knowledge needed to lead in decision-making and school improvement processes

 The PEF Leadership Fellows Initiative helps educators learn the skills to become good leaders, but it does not guarantee a position of leadership or promotion.
-The Hamilton County Department of Education selects and places all administrators in schools.
+The Hamilton County Schools selects and places all administrators in schools.